captaindatatech/chrome-extension-skeleton/README.md

   "account_uid": {
     "integration": "linkedin",
     "baseUrl": "https://www.linkedin.com/",
-    "integrationCookies": {},
+    "requestedCookies": {},
     "cookies": {}
   }
   ... // potentially more account_uid
 }
 ```

 This object is compatible with multiple accounts and integrations should you need to fetch cookies from more than one source.
 We'll take `LinkedIn` in all of our examples to simplify.

 ### 4. Update your API code